AMSoftwareNL/DataversePowershell/docs/Remove-DataverseLanguage.md

 ```

 ### -Locale
-ID of the Locale (LCID) of the language to unprovision
+ID of the Locale (LCID) of the language to deprovision

 ```yaml
 Type: System.Int32